accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 The size of the organisation is determined by the composition of its workforce, the number, location and distribution of its users or customers, the scale, diversity and volume of its activities and services, and the territorial extent of its operations.

-The estimate of resources takes into account
+The estimate of resources takes into account:

 - its budget,
 - fees and remuneration received,